MrDamiAde/Creating-A-Ticketing-System/README.md

 ### Step 4: Automatically send an email to the user

-An Email containing details of the ticket is sent directly to the user's email address including the form ID which will act as the ticket number.
-This can then be used as reference.
+An Email containing details of the ticket is sent directly to the user's email address, including the form ID, which will act as the ticket number.
+This can then be used as a reference.

 ![Screenshot 2024-08-27 212752](https://github.com/user-attachments/assets/f8a0680e-b0e7-4db6-aae9-bae9fbf3ff02)